HomeLatest NewsBFSIIsrael slaps new digital currency transfer rules to check money laundering

 Preferred Source of Google

-In a move to curb the illegal use of currency, Israel has imposed new rules on the transfer of digital currency to check rising cases of money laundering and terror financing, the government said in a statement.
+In a move to curb the illegal use of digital currency, Israel has imposed new rules on the transfer of digital currency to check rising cases of money laundering and terror financing, the government said in a statement.

-According to the new notified policy, the new obligations are included in an ordinance imposed on service providers in assets, such as bonds, loans, stocks, and bank deposits.
+According to the new notified policy, the new obligations are included in an ordinance imposed on service providers in financial assets, such as bonds, loans, stocks, and bank deposits.

 Advertisement